Itz-Murali/Image-Gen/README.md

 ### 🧠 Features

-- Clean Ui With Blur Glass Effects
+- Clean Ui With Beautiful Colors 🎉
-- Instant Image Generation Using Pollinations AI
+- Instant Image Generation Using Pollinations AI 💙
-- Auto Fallback To Backup Api If Needed
+- Auto Fallback To Backup Api If Needed ❄️
-- Mobile Friendly & Fully Responsive
+- Mobile Friendly & Fully Responsive 📱
-- 100% Free To Use
+- 100% Free To Use ✅

 ---